-Anthony is the Director of Information Services and has designed and managed database systems for nonprofits for more than 10 years.
-Anthony implemented ETO for TCHC in 2011, and has extensive experience with local, state and federal funding sources including HUD grant programs such as SHP, ESG and HPRP, all of which aim to prevent and end homelessness.
+Anthony is the Director of CoC Operations and has designed and managed database systems for nonprofits for more than 10 years.
+Anthony implemented ETO for the Homeless Coalition in 2011, and has extensive experience with local, state and federal funding sources including HUD grant programs such as SHP, ESG and HPRP, all of which aim to prevent and end homelessness.
 When Anthony is not solving the world’s problems with data, he like longs walks on the beach, star gazing and giving sarcastic answers to personal things that he likes to do.

 CoC Planning Manager

 Stella is the Homeless Coalition’s CoC Planning Manager.
 You can catch her assisting with monitoring and program evaluations, working on and assisting with grant management, onboarding new agencies into the CoC, and facilitating the committees for our community priority populations and Advisory Council Committees.
 She got into nonprofit work because she enjoys being around people and organizations who aren’t scared to do something different to make change.
 Stella enjoys spending time with her family, cooking, traveling, music, shopping, binge watching Netflix, seeing the latest movies, trying new things, meeting new people and keeping up with the latest dance moves.